Nintendo Direct Event Delayed Due To Earthquake

 — Nintendo of America (@NintendoAmerica) September 6, 2018

 Nintendo uses Direct events to connect with users and inform them of company performance, new products, and ongoing issues.
 Today’s event was supposed to focus on upcoming new titles for the Switch and 3DS devices.
-It was expected to air at 3 P.M.
+It was expected to air at 3 p.m.
 PDT and last approximately 35 minutes.
-Though Nintendo had not revealed the titles expected to be in the Direct, GameSpot suspects that when it airs, it will cover new details on current best-selling Switch titles like Pokemon: Let’s Go, Pikachu, Let’s Go, Eevee and Super Smash Bros.
+Though Nintendo had not revealed the titles expected to be in the Direct event, GameSpot suspects that when it airs, it will cover new details on current best-selling Switch titles like Pokemon: Let’s Go, Pikachu, Let’s Go, Eevee and Super Smash Bros.
 Ultimate.

-When the Direct does air, viewers can catch it on the Nintendo website, official Twitch channel, and on Gamespot’s website.
+When the Direct event does air, viewers can catch it on the Nintendo website, official Twitch channel, and on Gamespot’s website.